MicrosoftDocs/powerapps-docs/powerapps-docs/user/import-data.md

    > [!TIP]
    > You can import only one file at a time.
 To bring in more files, run the wizard again.

+3. Select whether you want to **Allow Duplicates** or not.
+More information, see [Set up duplicate detection rules to keep your data clean](https://docs.microsoft.com/power-platform/admin/set-up-duplicate-detection-rules-keep-data-clean).

-3. For XML or CSV files:
+4. For CSV and XML files:

+   - For CSV file: Select the drop-down list and select the data delimiter and field delimiter that you’ve used your CSV file.

-   - If you have an alternate key defined, select it from the Alternate Key drop-down list.
+   - If you have an alternate key defined, select it from the alternate Key drop-down list.
 The alternate key is used to uniquely identify and update rows during import.
 More information: [Define alternate keys to referencerows](https://docs.microsoft.com/powerapps/maker/data-platform/define-alternate-keys-reference-records).

     > [!div class="mx-imgBorder"]
     > ![Select the alternate key](media/import-xml-alternate-key.png "Select the alternate key")

-   - For CSV file, select the drop-down list and select the data delimiterthat you’ve used your CSV file.

-3. Review the file name and verify that the column and data delimiters are correct using the **[Review Mapping](import-data.md#review-mapping)** option.
+5. Review the file name and verify that the column and data delimiters are correct using the **[Review Mapping](import-data.md#review-mapping)** option.
 If everything looks good, select **Finish Import**.

    > [!div class="mx-imgBorder"]
    > ![Import selected Excel file and checking mapping](media/mapping-excel-file.png "Import selected Excel file and checking mapping")